 Some anxiety symptoms, such as panic attacks or intrusive thoughts, might benefit from psychiatric treatments like cognitive behavioral therapy (CBT) or other medications that are given only with the approval of a medical professional supervising the process.

-Most anti-anxiety medication can potentially cause negative interactions with Adderall.
+Most anti-anxiety medications can potentially cause adverse interactions with Adderall.
 Sometimes the side effects are minimal and worth it to treat symptoms.

 However, changing medication may be necessary.
 A common combination of anxiety and ADHD is atomoxetine and fluoxetine .